Development Environment

 3. Cost-Effectiveness: A local development environment proves cost-effective as it negates the necessity for provisioning additional VMs and incurring extra expenses.
 This approach optimizes resource utilization and budget allocation.

-4. Flexibility: Engineers gain the freedom to configure and set up their own VMs based on specific project requirements.
+4. Flexibility: Ansible engineers gain the freedom to configure and set up their own VMs based on specific project requirements.
 This flexibility enables comprehensive testing of various configurations and scenarios, facilitating robust development.

-5. Learning Opportunities: Setting up and managing a local development environment and VMs offer engineers valuable learning experiences.
-This hands-on practice in virtualization and infrastructure management enhances their expertise, making them more proficient Ansible engineers.
+5. Learning Opportunities: Setting up and managing a local development environment and VMs offer Ansible engineers valuable learning experiences.
+This hands-on practice in virtualization and infrastructure management enhances their expertise, making them more proficient in Ansible automation.

 High-end Developer Laptop